Skip to content

 The translocation process

 The tīeke that were released into the Brook Waimārama Sanctuary came from Motuara Island in the Queen Charlotte Sound.
 The population on Motuara Island was established in 1994 from descendants of the birds rescued from Big South Cape Island in the 1960’s.
-They are thriving and healthy.
-In capturing the birds, preference was given to sub-adults as this may reduce post-release dispersal.
-They were then transported to the Brook Waimārama Sanctuary by helicopter.
+In capturing the birds, preference was given to sub-adults as research shows this can reduce the risk of post-release dispersal.
+They were transported to the Brook Waimārama Sanctuary by helicopter.
 The tīeke were welcomed by local iwi representatives at Third House and then released into the Sanctuary.
 The site was selected for its distance from the fence and proximity to fresh water.

 Translocation and reintroduction of tieke; tieke; saddleback; release; Brook Sanctuary; Andy MacDonald